jakutis/ktu-latex-template/docs/readme.markdown

     \end{ktuliterature}
     ```

-Also, please note that this `lithuanian.lbx` is not completely translated, so if you notice bugs, [create an issue](https://github.com/jakutis/ktu-latex-template/issues).
 6. Compile your pdf - run `XeLaTeX`, then `biber` (read the following instructions) and then `XeLaTex` again.

 ### Windows (using TexWorks)